 The Future of Voice Assistants is Bright

-As we discussed, voice assistants are becoming increasingly smarter thanks to developments in artificial intelligence technology.
+Voice assistants are becoming increasingly smarter thanks to developments in artificial intelligence technology.
 While their main function is to respond to commands, in doing so, they also learn.
 The more a person interacts with voice-activated devices, the more trends and patterns the system identifies based on the information it receives.
 Then, this data can be utilized to determine user preferences and tastes, which is a long-term selling point for making a home smarter.